Today we will talk Oman on my Things You didn’t Know series.

 5. Woman – only souq

 Oman is the only country to have a women-only souq.
 It takes place every Wednesday in the city of Ibra.
 It is the most colourful souk of Arabia.
 Men are forbidden to even stick around.
-Women traders sells everything from spices to jewellery and fabrics to women buyers.
+Women traders sell everything from spices to jewellery and fabrics to women buyers.

 6. Doors to Heaven